soffes/blog/published/2012-03-30-hello-internet-selling-my-stuff/hello-internet-selling-my-stuff.markdown

 ---
-title: "Hello Internet: Selling My Stuff"
+tags:
+- video
-categories: video hello-internet
+- hello-internet
 ---

+# Hello Internet: Selling My Stuff

 So, I'm selling all of my stuff.